WhoIsJack/DySTrack/docs/source/pipelines/anatomy.rst

 moved too far between time points) are being caught and handled by moving default distances.
 For more details on this see :ref:`here<pipeline-section-lateral-line>` and in the source code.
-This is not a particularly robust fallback handling and could be further improved, but it illustrates the concept and works reasonably well in practice.
+This is not a particularly robust fallback and could be further improved, but it illustrates the concept and works reasonably well in practice.

 An example of constraining microscope motion is currently included in all pipelines and is implemented as a utility function; **[TODO: ADD LINK!]**.
-To reduce the risk of the stage inset / sample being moved against the objective, the maximum z-distance that the system is allowed to move per time point is being limited to a preset fraction of the stack size.
-Obviously, a hard limit on total movement would be preferable (and can easily be implemented using the ``img_cache``, see :doc:`here<advanced>`), however in practice it can be difficult to figure out what this limit should be for a given setup, and such safety measures would ideally be implemented within the microscope control software instead.
+To reduce the risk of the stage inset / sample accidentally getting pushed against the objective, the maximum z-distance that the system is allowed to move per time point is being limited to a preset fraction of the stack size.
+A hard limit on total movement would be an even better constraint (and can easily be implemented using the ``img_cache``, see :doc:`here<advanced>`).
+However, in practice it can be difficult to figure out what this limit should be for a given setup, so safety features of this kind are best implemented within the microscope control software instead.

 ..
 TODO: Add the link above once z-constraining has been refactored!